bneedhamia/CurieBLEWeightMonitor/README.md

 - ProjectMath.odp = mathematical background to the formulas in the code.
 - Calculations.ods = Spreadsheet of testing and design measurements.
 - loadsensorholder.FCStd = FreeCAD file for 3D printing hold-downs for the Load Sensors.
+- loadsensorholder.stl = the corresponding STL file, which you can print from a variety of 3D printers.